cbergmeir/cc2425/practice2/README.md

 You can largely ignore the `provider` fields, which are optional, but they do allow you to hard-code an alternative gateway address other than the default.

-Now, there are three parts to getting your function up and running both initially and for updating:
+Now, there are three parts to getting your function up and running both initially and for updating.
+Run the following from the folder where `stack.yaml` is located:

 - `faas-cli build`: Create a local container image, and install any other files needed, like those in the requirements.txt file.
 - `faas-cli push`: Transfer the function’s container image from our local Docker library up to the hosted registry.